 Items for the agenda should be submitted to the Chairperson no later than two weeks prior to the next regularly scheduled meeting.
 It will be the responsibility of the Chairperson to prepare an agenda and distribute it to the Council one week prior to the regularly scheduled meeting.
 The agenda provides for discussion of items from the floor; however, no substantive (as opposed to procedural) item is voted on at any regular meeting that has not been placed on the agenda in advance in the manner described in these Bylaws unless the majority of the Council representatives approve.

 A vote will be taken for each substantive (as opposed to procedural) item.
 There will be no more votes cast than there are representatives on the Council.
 Upon the request of any member of the Council at a meeting, the vote upon any matter shall be taken by secret ballot.

-Special Meetings may be called when business matters arise that need attention prior to the next regularly scheduled meeting.
-These meetings are scheduled at the discretion of the Chairperson, by a majority vote of the Council members during a regularly scheduled meeting or upon a written request signed by at least three Council representatives.
+Special meetings may be called when business matters arise that need attention prior to the next regularly scheduled meeting.
+These meetings are scheduled at the discretion of the Chairperson, by a majority vote of the Council members during a regularly scheduled meeting, or upon a written request signed by at least three Council representatives.
 The Chairperson will, within two days, call for a special meeting of the Council to consider the matter(s) specified in each request.
 This meeting is to take place no later than one week after issuance of the notification.
 Discussions during special meetings shall be limited to agenda items only.
-Special meetings shall be attended by Council representative and others who are requested to attend by the Executive Committee.
+Special meetings shall be attended by Council representatives and others who are requested to attend by the Executive Committee.

 V. STANDING COMMITTEES